willdadrummer/macOS-Scripts/README.md

 # macOS-Scripts
-Bash,SH, and Python Scripts for macOS
+Bash,sh, and Python Scripts for macOS